Last Updated on

 You need a Protected Area Permit (PAP) to visit Nubra Valley.
 I’ve seen several sources online, telling that Indians don’t need permits, but I’m yet to meet an Indian who crossed the check-post without one.
 An exception is people with residence in Jammu&Kashmir state.

 Indians can apply for the permit by themselves in the DM office (opposite to J&K Bank on Fort Road).
 There is an application form which you need to fill online.
-The permit for Indians costs 550 INR for one week, but Indian citizens can be allowed to get a permit with a validity up to 3 months.
+The permit for Indians costs 550 INR for one week, but Indian citizens can be allowed to get a permit with a validity of up to 3 months.
 There is a daily environmental fee (20 INR), so the final cost of the permit depends on its duration.

 Indians who want to avoid the queues and documentation can opt for a travel agency service for 700 INR.
 In this case, only Aadhar or other identity card is required.